silviamaggi/smd-com/_drafts/the-change-of-seasons-project-is-finished.md

   - cambridge
   - camera phone
   - my commute
-# permalink:
+permalink: change-of-seasons
 featured-image: feat-20161205-seasons-img_1369.jpg
-excerpt: For months, almost daily, I took pictures with my mobile phone of my commute to work.
+excerpt: 'For months, almost daily, I took pictures with my mobile phone of my commute to work.
 Some of them are published on my Instagram account.
-I wanted to have a recollection of the views, always the same but always changing.
+I wanted to have a recollection of the views, always the same but always changing.'
+last_modified_at: '2021-09-12T15:25:36.829Z'
 ---
 For months, almost daily, I took pictures with my mobile phone of my commute to work.
 Some of them are published on my Instagram account.
 I wanted to have a recollection of the views, always the same but always changing.